-In the first six months of 2024, compliance with calls to respond to the single synchronized reserve event was significantly less than 100 percent.
-Table 10-20 shows the average amount of cleared synchronized reserve MW that responded to events 10 minutes or longer from January 2017 through June 2024.
-PJM experienced one synchronized reserve event longer than 10 minutes in the first six months of 2024, which applied only to the MAD Reserve Subzone.
+In the first nine months of 2024, compliance with calls to respond to the single synchronized reserve event was significantly less than 100 percent.
+Table 10-21 shows the average amount of cleared synchronized reserve MW that responded to events 10 minutes or longer from January 2017 through September 2024.
+PJM experienced four synchronized reserve event longer than 10 minutes in the first nine months of 2024, of which one applied only to the MAD Reserve Subzone.

-Table 10-20 Average synchronized reserve response for events longer than 10 minutes: January 2017 through June 2024
+Table 10-21 Average synchronized reserve response for events longer than 10 minutes: January 2017 through September 2024

 Year No. of Events Longer than 10 Minutes Average Percent of Scheduled Synchronized Reserve MW that Responded

 2017 6 87.6%

 2018 8 74.2%

 2019 3 86.8%

 2020 5 59.5%

 2021 5 83.1%

 2022 (Jan - Sep) 3 71.2%

 2022 (Oct - Dec) 7 50.3%

 2023 3 55.6%

-2024 (Jan - Jun) 1 61.4%
+2024 (Jan - Sep) 4 53.1%

 In the first nine months of 2022, cleared synchronized reserve was provided by tier 2 synchronized reserves, which were cleared when the estimated response from tier 1 resources was insufficient to cover the requirement.
-Since October 1, 2022, the requirement is fully met by cleared resources which offer the new synchronized reserve product.
-Figure 10-16 shows the distribution of resources cleared for synchronized reserve in the first nine months of 2022 and from October 2022 through December 2023, representing approximately 900 resources.
-Figure 10-17 shows the totals by resource type of the average available synchronized reserve MW from all resources offering tier 2 synchronized reserve and all resources with available synchronized reserve under the new market structure.
-Figure 10-16 shows that different resource types have made up the bulk of cleared synchronized reserve since the October 1 changes.
+Since October 1, 2022, the requirement is fully met by cleared resources that offer the new synchronized reserve product.
+Figure 10-17 shows the distribution of resources cleared for synchronized reserve from January 2022 through December 2023, representing approximately 900 resources.
+Figure 10-18 shows the totals by resource type of the average available synchronized reserve MW from all resources offering tier 2 synchronized reserve and all resources with available synchronized reserve under the new market structure.
+Figure 10-17 shows that different resource types have made up the bulk of cleared synchronized reserve since the October 1 changes.
 Many of the resources that have cleared since October 1, 2022, did not clear in the nine months prior to the change.
 Therefore, resource performance during synchronized reserve events from before and after the change are not directly comparable.
-Figure 10-17 supports that much of the poor performance since the switch is a result of a change of which resources are cleared, not a change by specific resources.
+Figure 10-18 supports that much of the poor performance seen in the months following the switch is a result of a change of which resources are cleared, not a change by specific resources.